-Animal Crossing finally went mainstream with New Horizons.
-It has already outsold all of the series’s previous entries.
-That means a lot of new players exploring the world for the first time, and with New Horizons offering more possibilities than ever, there are a lot of questions to be answered.
+Animal Crossing finally went mainstream with New Horizons, which has already outsold all of the series’ previous entries.
+That means a lot of new players exploring the world for the first time, and with Animal Crossing: New Horizons offering more possibilities than ever, there are a lot of questions to be answered.

-Whether you’re a first-time or veteran villager, we’ll let you know exactly what to do to start off your island adventure right.
+Whether you’re a first-timer or veteran villager, we’ll let you know exactly what to do to start off your island adventure right.

 Comb for supplies immediately